 Sparring

 Sparring is another practice that conditions the shins.
-In Thailand, fighters ‘play spar’ without shin guards, striking and blocking at roughly 30-40% of their total power capacity.
+In Thailand, fighters ‘play spar’ without shin guards, striking and blocking at roughly 20-30% of their total power capacity, which we Westerners should do more of.

-This develops the flow of their striking and strengthens the shins by exposing them to impact in a controlled and much lower intensity than in an actual fight.
-Play sparring creates the microfractures in the shins that eventually heal and build stronger bones.
+This sparring develops the flow of striking and strengthens the shins by exposing them to controlled impact and much lower intensity than in an actual fight.

 Suggested Training